 Like most AYSO regions, we have a single person who oversees forming a balanced division.
 This is the main, initial role of the Division Head (DH).
 The DH is aided by a computer program built into our registration system that has recorded statistics about each player from previous years or from parent declarations.
 This is why it is important not to create a new record during registration.
-Many factors are taken into account and we try and balance the skill, age, grade, and school spread of each team.
+Many factors are taken into account and we try and balance the skill, age, grade, height and school spread of each team.

 Every year WSSL receives numerous requests concerning team assignments.
 These requests are simple to make but they are not easy to grant.

 WSSL generally does not accept requests, except in the case of twin siblings.

 Further, WSSL does not accept conditional registrations, such as a registration conditional on a player being on a particular team, or playing at a particular time or with a particular player.